 - 1909 to 1911– Herbert Welsh leads a successful educational and fund-raising campaign to protect Mount Sunapee after he discovers large paper companies intend to clear the mountain’s steep slopes and peak.
 He enlists the help of the Society for the Protection of New Hampshire Forests.

-- 1911 – The Forest Society acquires 656 acres on Mount Sunapee, the Society’s first reservation, which is followed by additional purchases.
+- 1911 – The Forest Society acquires 656 acres on Mount Sunapee, the Society’s first reservation, followed by additional purchases.

-- 1915 – The Forest Society’s Sunapee Chapter, under Welsh’s leadership, publishes The Manual of Mount Sunapee that details the mountain’s geological history, flora, birds, and ferns.
+- 1915 – The Forest Society’s Sunapee Chapter, under Welsh’s leadership, publishes The Manual of Mount Sunapee.
+The manual details the mountain’s geological history, flora, birds, and ferns.

 - 1930’s – The Newport Ski Club cuts alpine trails on Mount Sunapee.

-- 1948 – The Forest Society transfers 1,116 acres on Mount Sunapee to the state of New Hampshire and, in December, the Mount Sunapee Ski Area opens at Mount Sunapee State Park.
+- 1948 – The Forest Society transfers 1,116 acres on Mount Sunapee to the state of New Hampshire.
+The Mount Sunapee Ski Area opens at Mount Sunapee State Park in December.